TriPed-Robot/trip_kinematics/paper.md

 ​Groups model parallel mechanisms using the abstraction approach described by  ​@survey​ .
 ​It models a parallel manipulator as a virtual serial manipulator whose virtual joint state can be mapped to the true actuated joint state of the parallel manipulator.
 An illustrative example of this model is an excavator with two hydraulic cylinders.
 Each cylinder is part of a parallel mechanism resulting in two groups.
-Both can be seen in Figure \r​ef{group_structure}
+Both can be seen in Figure \ref{group_structure}
 ​where one is green and the other one is blue.

 ![Excavator Arm build from two Groups (green and blue) \label{group_structure}](group_structure.png)

-the abstraction approach models the excavator as an serial manipulator where the joints are directly actuated.
+The abstraction approach models the excavator as an serial manipulator where the joints are directly actuated.
 Using two mappings to convert the state of the hydraulic cylinders to the state of the joints and vise versa it is possible to calculate both forward and inverse kinematics.
 ​In this example, the mapping between cylinders and joints can be expressed using trigonometry.
 Since an explicit formulation of the mappings might not always be possible TriP can also compute the mapping by solving the closure equation of the parallel manipulator.